 Hawksbill Sea Turtle Facts

-- Most notably, the graceful and gorgeous Hawksbill Sea Turtle has been listed as Critically Endangered by the IUCN since 1996.
+- Most notably, the graceful and gorgeous Hawksbill Sea Turtle is a rapidly disappearing species.
+Because of this, the reptile has been listed as Critically Endangered by the IUCN since 1996.

 - Furthermore, experts estimate that the population of this remarkable species has declined by about 80% in the last 100-135 years.

-- Its numbers first began declining precipitously due to human encroachment into its nesting areas, for coastal development.
+- Rather unsurprisingly, its numbers first began declining precipitously due to various human activities.
+Firstly, this occurred due to encroachment into its nesting areas, for coastal development.

-- Now, however, it also faces threats to its continued existence from the dire effects of both climate change and pollution, as well.
+- Now, however, the magnificent animal also faces threats to its continued existence from yet more sources.
+Most notably, these include the dire effects of both climate change and pollution, as well.

-- Although now a protected species, with the intentional capture or killing of it outlawed, it still faces the environmental-based threats.
+- Meanwhile, however, it is now a protected species.
+Therefore, the intentional capture or killing of it has been outlawed.
+Sadly, however, it still faces the environmental-based threats.

 Hawksbill Sea Turtle Physical Description

-Firstly, the amazing Hawksbill Sea Turtle displays only an extremely slight degree of sexual dimorphism, much like many related species.
+Firstly, the amazing Hawksbill Sea Turtle displays only an extremely slight degree of sexual dimorphism.
+This trait, the remarkable creature happens to also share with most other related species of marine reptiles.

-An average adult specimen of this reptile individual attains a carapace length of about 3 ft (1 m), and also a weight of around 180 lb (80 kg).
+Additionally, an average adult specimen of this reptile individual attains a huge carapace length.
+In fact, this commonly equals about 3 ft (1 m).
+The powerful turtle also averages a weight of around 180 lb (80 kg).

-Further, in general, the shell of this creature displays an amber background, with irregular patterns of light and dark streaks.
+Further, in general, the shell of this creature primarily displays an amber background in coloring.
+But, an irregular patterns of light and dark streaks also commonly appears on most individuals.

-In addition, among males, the colors of the respective patterns typically display more intensely, for reasons as yet undetermined.
+In addition, among males, the colors of the respective patterns typically display more intensely.
+While researchers have many theories as to the reason for this, the exact reasons have yet to be determined.

-Finally, this remarkable turtle actually displays bioflourescent properties, making it the only known reptile with this characteristic.
+Finally, this remarkable turtle has one more astounding characteristic.
+It actually displays bioflourescent properties.
+As a result of this amazing fact, it currently remains the only known reptile with this characteristic.

 - Kingdom: Animalia